Cache Mode

 });

-Memory mode is the default mode, you can abbreviate like this
+Memory mode is the default mode.
+You can shorten it like this

 alovaInstance.GET('/todo/list', {